tchamna/terraform_aws_jenkins/README.md

 -  <b>terraform fmt</b> (This is optional, but good practice): To format and present your terraform in a nice and more presentable way
 -  <b>terraform validate</b> (This is optional): To check compiling and syntax errors in the .tf files
 -  <b>terraform apply</b>: The terraform apply command executes the actions proposed in a Terraform plan.

+<b> Bonus: Install Jenkins on Windows </b>

+1. Install Chocolatey from the command line (See instructions here: https://chocolatey.org/install)
+2. Open command line as <b> Administrator </b> and paste the following command <b> choco install jenkins </b>
+3. open your browser and paste the following URL: <b> http://localhost:8080/ </b>